 Although many people refer to various cockroach species as waterbugs, the true water bug is an aquatic insect classified under the order Hemiptera.
 Water boatmen and water scorpions are true bugs that live in water.
 Their legs are used as paddles to move through water.
 Members of the Gerridae family, such as water striders, pond skaters and water spiders, are also water bugs.
 However, instead of using their legs as paddles, they make use of surface tension to stay afloat.

 Cockroaches are adaptable insects.
 Although they gather in warm, moist areas, they are not aquatic.
 Cockroaches are scavengers who consume any organic food source available to them.
 These insects normally are nocturnal and hide in crevices during the day.
 Cockroaches are capable of spreading human disease and triggering allergies and asthma.
-They are attracted to food sources indoors and require a customized, science-based approach to best control them.
+They are attracted to food sources indoors and require a science-based solution tailored to each home to best control them.
 Contact your local pest control professional for further pest control options.